Missing O’Fallon, Illinois man found dead in Arkansas River

 LITTLE ROCK, Ark. – An O’Fallon, Illinois man was found dead Monday after going missing over the weekend in Little Rock, Arkansas.

 The Little Rock Police Department located the body of 28-year-old Brennan Willis in the Arkansas River.
+A cause of death has not been revealed.

-Willis was visiting the area for a wedding.
+Willis was visiting the area for a friend's wedding in Little Rock.
 He was last seen at around 10:30 p.m.
 Saturday, heading out of his hotel for an evening jog.

 The family drove in from Illinois for a friend’s wedding Saturday night.
 Brennen’s brother said they debated going to a bar after the ceremony but never did.
 Instead, Brennen went on a run.